-Assistance programs from National Grid in Rhode Island.
+Assistance programs from Rhode Island Energy (PPL).

 Federal government aid is available for families in Rhode Island from Fuel Assistance, also known as Low Income Energy assistance (LIHEAP).
 Working poor and low-income households who are in need of financial assistance or cash grants for paying their energy bills may qualify.
 Any type of financial aid is usually offered for people who pay a large percentage of their income towards their utilities.
 The application period for the program will start in November of each year.